alvinteh/appcore/README.md

 * Implement dependency injection
   * Implement support for calling Am.Controller.create() using model names (as opposed to references)
   * Implement default routes for controller actions based on a provided list of controller names
+* Implement support for isomorphic usage
+  * Implement support for Am.View in node.js environments
 * Implement support for model relationships

 License